kirito-k/Programming-Samples/README.md

 ## Programming Samples
 These are interview Q/A from Top Notch Tech-companies.
 Codes are written in simplest, well structured and optimal way in Python 3.</br>
 As they say, practice makes man perfect.
-Lets practice & grow together.
+Let's practice & grow together.

 ### compare_strings (Google interview) -
 Description - Compare strings based on their alphabetically first character's frequencies.</br>